 Those are just some of the reasons you might want to stack base layers.
 Don't be afraid to stack as many or as few base layers as you want to learn as much as you can about the area you are exploring!

-Preset layers are also available in the left side bar on the web (currently preset layers are not available on the mobile app).
+Preset layers are also available in the right side bar on the web (currently preset layers are not available on the mobile app).
 These consist of combinations of layers and overlays that have already been stacked for you.

 To understand preset layers, let's look at an example: Hybrid Satellite.